itismohan/SKEIN/README.md

 ### 7. Skein should be able to say “I don't know”

-Missing telemetry, insufficient sample sizes and unresolved confounds should remain visible rather than being converted into optimistic claims.
+Missing telemetry, insufficient sample sizes and unresolved confounds remain visible rather than being converted into optimistic claims.

 ---